|

 ||||||||||

-test where 1,000 random numbers were generated for the normal,
+We generated 1,000 random numbers for normal,

 double exponential, t with 3 degrees